-Steam live and on demand shows from anywhere around the globe.
+Stream live and on demand from anywhere.

 Watch in 4K UHD with Dolby Vision and Dolby Atmos technologies.

 One tree planted for every ticket purchased from our website.

 Performed by the world-renowned Royal Philharmonic Orchestra, conducted by Peter Breiner, and recorded at BBC Television Centre, 'The Firebird' by Igor Stravinsky is available to watch On Demand.

 A ballet and orchestral concert work first performed at the Opéra de Paris on 25 June 1910, 'The Firebird' catapulted Igor Stravinsky to international fame.
 Although designed as a work for the stage, with specific passages accompanying characters and action, the music has achieved equal, if not greater recognition, as a concert piece.